640 South State StreetDover, Delaware 19901

 You've had a head or neck injury and now have trouble breathing.

-You have a condition that can affect breathing, such as asthma, COPD, myasthenia gravis, or Guillain-Barré syndrome.
+You have a condition that can affect breathing, such as asthma, chronic obstructive pulmonary disease, myasthenia gravis, or Guillain-Barré syndrome.

 A newborn is having trouble breathing.